-For additional information about Windows passwords, such as screen-saver passwords, from the Start screen, type h, and then select Help and Support.
+For additional information about Windows passwords, such as screen-saver passwords, see Help and Support.
+To access Help and Support, from the Start screen, type help, and then select Help and Support from the list of apps.

 Setting Windows passwords